 The landscape is an astonishing repository of evidence about the past and is highly varied across England.
 Our countryside contains many different clues to past land use within and beneath the current patterns of fields and villages.

-Identification of these remains is essential for informed heritage management – we cannot protect something if we do not know where, and what, it is.
+Identification and understanding of archaeological remains is essential for informed heritage management – we cannot protect something if we do not know where, and what, it is.

-Ideally information from many techniques is combined to better understand the evolution of a landscape.
-When collated in a historic environment record it becomes part of the archaeological record – available to all – and can inform decisions about future change.
+We use analytical earthwork survey to explore and understand above ground archaeological remains.
+Extensive buried remains are revealed as cropmarks on aerial photographs or through geophysical survey.
+These provide clues to past settlements, farming regimes and burial practices.
+Excavation, archaeological science, or collection of artefacts from the surface provides further evidence of how people lived, farmed and buried their dead.
+Ideally, we combine information from many techniques to better understand the evolution of a landscape.
+When collated in a historic environment record, it becomes part of the archaeological record – available to all – and can inform decisions about future change.

 Related areas of research